wintvelt/sst-test/README.md

 ## Why this template?
 The general idea is that a microservice
 - exposes an API (AWS API Gateway and Lambda) on various routes
-- may have Lambda functions that subscribe to some SNS topics or SQS queues connected to topics
+- may have Lambda functions that subscribe to other SNS topics or creates internal SQS queues connected to topics
+- may publish 1 or more (SNS) topics, for other services to subscribe to
 - has exclusive access to some database (AWS DynamoDB)
-- may optionally publish a public npm package with a client SDK, that other microservices can install to access the microservice
+- may publish a public npm package with a client SDK, that other microservices can install to access the microservice
-    - using the client is mandatory.
+    - for exposing access to other services, using the client is mandatory.
 Because the client is a dependency, the published dependency tree will always reflect consumers/users of the service
 - includes a github action workflow, that runs tests and deploys (only if on branch master or dev)
 - the workflow also calls a public API, to publish all dependencies

 This template contains all the basics, and an example service, for posting (and retrieving) microservice dependencies.
-Inner workings described at the [end of this doc](#dependency-publication-service).
+Inner workings described [in another readme doc](assets/DepenencyPubReadMe.md).

 ## APIs and Event streams
 The microservice is responsible for: